 Celebrate Lake Superior Day

-environment and economy of this basin.
-Since then many events have been held to educate or entertain people about lake issues, special places, and recreational opportunities.
-The Lake Superior Binational Forum is promoting this basin-wide event to highlight the spiritual, personal, environmental, and economic connections people have to this unique world treasure.
+The Lake Superior Binational Forum* is promoting this basin-wide event to highlight the personal, environmental, economic, and spiritual connections people have to this unique world treasure.

-The Lake Superior Binational Forum is a multi-sector stakeholder group of American and Canadian volunteers that work together to provide input to governments about lake issues and educate basin residents about ways to protect and restore the lake.
+*The Lake Superior Binational Forum is a multi-sector stakeholder group of Americans and Canadians volunteers who work together to provide input to governments about these efforts and to educate basin residents about ways to protect and restore the lake.
 Members come from Michigan, Minnesota, Wisconsin, and Ontario.

-The Forum is located in the United States at the Sigurd Olson Environmental Institute at Northland College in Ashland, WI, and funded in the US by a grant from the US Environmental Protection Agency’s Great Lakes National Program Office.
-The Canadian Forum office is at Lakehead University in Thunder Bay, Ontario, and funded by Environment Canada.
+The Forum is located in the United States at the Sigurd Olson Environmental Institute at Northland College in Ashland, WI, and in Canada at Lakehead University in Thunder Bay, Ontario.
+The Forum is funded in the US by a grant from the US Environmental Protection Agency’s Great Lakes National Program Office and in Canada by Environment Canada.